How to Make a Webcomic and How We Made Ours (2025)

 Downsides of using Wix:

-• You're Restricted to JavaScript - Velo is JavaScript.
+You're Restricted to JavaScript - Velo is JavaScript.
 Some complex visual feats only accomplished via CSS are not possible with the current editor regardless of the tier of your plan.
+You cannot access the DOM of your website.

 INTRODUCTION TO WEBCOMICS